 He previously worked at the Black Country Partnership NHS Foundation Trust where he was the Deputy Chief Executive and Director of Resources.

-Paul has executive responsibility for the Trust’s finance and information management and technology services.
+As Chief Finance Officer, Paul had executive responsibility for the Trust’s finance and information management and technology services.

 He has over 20 years’ experience working in mental health services.
 He has significant experience in finance systems integration, business intelligence and transformation.